adamb97/JavascriptFibbonacciPalindrome/README.md

 # JavascriptFibbonacciPalindrome
-A fibbonacci Sequence Generator and Palindrome checker written in javascript
+A basic fibbonacci Sequence Generator and Palindrome checker written in javascript